The hip-hop industry has taken the world by storm. From clever phrases to catchy instrumentals, it has ‘heads boppin’ all over the world.

-As a lifelong sports fan, I can also say that as much as I love sports it to can create separation but that’s a whole other ballgame, pun intended.
+As a lifelong sports fan, I can also say that as much as I love sports it can and has created separation, but that that topic is a whole other ballgame.
+(Pun intended.)

-Money is not bad or good but is a showcase of the reflection of your inward reality or consciousness.
+Money is not bad or good, but it is a showcase of the reflection of your inward reality or consciousness.
 Money is a reflection of your energy.

 This is another case in which competition arises.
-“Getcha dollas up” is phrase to showcase that I have more money then you therefor I’m superior at life than you.
+“Getcha dollas up” is phrase to showcase that I have more money than you, therefore, I’m superior at life than you.

-We equate money as our worthiness to society, because the ‘self’ that compares itself to the rest of society has to one up it and what better way to use money to do so.
+We equate money as our worthiness to society, because the “self-image” that compares itself to the rest of society has to one up it, and what better way than to use money to do so.

 There is no question that money can make us live more comfortable lives as it provides food, water, shelter and life’s basic necessities.